kadavilrahul/install_wordpress_on_lamp/README.md

    - Check network connectivity
    - Verify destination directory permissions

+5. **Port block or issues**
+   - If rclone etc has issues
+   - Reboot server

 ### Log Files

 All operations are logged to `/var/log/wordpress_master_*.log` with timestamps for debugging.